mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed an issue where switching to simultaneous fit mode was occasionally throwing an exception.
 - Fixed an issue where loading additional data in simultaneous fit mode was throwing an exception.
 - Fixed an issue where mantid crashed when the muon analysis plotting window crashed was resized to be too small.
+- Fixed an issue where groups were all being plotted on the same tiled plot.

 :ref:`Release 5.1.0 <v5.1.0>`